 Guadalupe Mountains National Park features the highest peak in Texas and El Capitan, but it is also a wonderful National Park that has a feel of the gateway into Texas from the west.
 Read more about my visit to this national park.

 My dad and I decided to take a three-state road trip as my bachelor party.
-I’d been with my fiance for 10 years, so the thought of partying in Vegas wasn’t really something I wanted to do.
-My dad is my best-man, so when we were discussing what we wanted to do I decided on going to Colorado.
-At first we were going to fly, but then I figured it’d be more fun to drive.
+I’d been with my fiance for 10 years, so the thought of partying in Vegas wasn’t something I wanted to do.
+My dad is my best man, so when we were discussing what we wanted to do I decided on going to Colorado.
+At first, we were going to fly, but then I figured it’d be more fun to drive.

-I had been to Colorado before, so mountains weren’t new to me, but the beauty of El Capitan, and the rest of the mountain ranges really were a sight to see.
+I had been to Colorado before, so mountains weren’t new to me, but the beauty of El Capitan and the rest of the mountain ranges were a sight to see.

-There are basically two campsites available here: Pine Springs and Dog Canyon.
+There are two campsites available here: Pine Springs and Dog Canyon.
 They each feature spaces for RV campers, but Pine Springs can fit more people.
-They are first-come first-serve basis, so have a back-up plan for your trip during peak seasons.
-Definitely call ahead if you’re unsure.
+They are on a first-come-first-serve basis, so have a backup plan for your trip during peak seasons.
+Call ahead if you’re unsure.

 Dog Canyon is a little more secluded on the north side of the park.
-This site has nine camp sites by a cliff, so weather is a little different even in the summer months as it blocks a bit more sun and strong winds.
+This site has nine campsites by a cliff, so the weather is a little different even in the summer months as it blocks a bit more sun and strong winds.
 Restrooms here also have flush toilets.

-Again, there is no reservation system here, so you’ll need to find the self-pay kiosk and drop in your $15 for individual campsite or $7.50 for seniors and Access passholders.
+Again, there is no reservation system here, so you’ll need to find the self-pay kiosk and drop in your $15 for an individual campsite or $7.50 for seniors and Access pass holders.